 Our first stop with my parents was Navadra Island.
-Navadra forms a L-shape with Vanua Levu, and is uninhabited.
+Navadra forms an L-shape with Vanua Levu and is uninhabited.
 We visited last year and enjoyed the hike and snorkel, so we thought it would be a great place to visit with my family.

 September 23rd, our first day, we went shore to walk the beach.
 Mom had a fantastic time picking up shells and poking hermit crabs.
 That night we built a bonfire on shore and watched the sunset while cooking some of the mahi mahi we caught.
 Friends from another boat joined us for a fireside hangout.
 HOWEVER, we had a bit of a situation getting back into the dinghy….the swell on the beach was rough, and getting in the dinghy was an adventure that involved swamping LD and someone hoisting me up by my ass.
 We’re puttering back to SH, with a miniature lake in LD and Bob says “Hey….did someone put the drain plug back in?”.
 Nope.
-Somewhere in the footie pool we had going on was the drain plug floating around.
+Somewhere in the footie pool at the bottom of the dinghy was the drain plug floating around.
 Thankfully it was a short enough trip back to SH that we didn’t sink….we were just sinking.

 The next day, cruising friends were celebrating a crew member’s 30th birthday, and hosted a beach Olympics on shore.
-We had a blast, although team Harvey Can’t Flood Us came in last place.
+We had a blast, although team Harvey Can’t Flood Us came in the last place.
 The events were the frisbee throw, kettlebell toss, wheelbarrow race, sandcastle building, SUP carrying, hermit crab races, and a dizzy relay race.
 We had a blast and couldn’t stop laughing most of the time.

 We went snorkeling here, which is one of my favorite places in Western Fiji.
 And it was a MASSIVE improvement over the last time my parents came to visit, in Antigua, and we could barely see our own feet.